seletskiy/go-android-rpc/README.md

-Manipulating native Android UI via Golang-code.
+# Android UI in Google Go

+Allows to manipulate Android UI from inside Go code.